Christopher Runge brings his automotive works of art to Jay Leno's Garage

 Christopher Runge takes Jay through his process, which involves starting with a drawing before moving onto a wooden buck.
 From there, the aluminum skin is hammered out and laid over the chassis.
 When it comes time to pick the mechanical bits, Runge draws heavily upon the Porsche parts bin.
 A Porsche 912 engine and 4-speed gearbox are bolted in place under the skin of the FF06.
 With a curb weight of just 1,240 pounds, its 115-horsepower engine has no problem providing open-air thrills.

-As the attention turns to the FF07, Jay makes an excellent point regarding the level of Runge's craftsmanship.
+As the attention turns to the Gullwing FF007, Jay makes an excellent point regarding the level of Runge's craftsmanship.
 It's immediately evident in the quality of the body lines with respect to those gullwing doors.
 What's more amazing is the fact that Runge is completely self taught.
-So his mid-engined FF07 coupe is quite an achievement.
-The raced-out engine is producing about 105 horses, which is more than a fair jump over the original 40 hp it once produced.
+So his mid-engined FF007 coupe is quite an achievement.
+The raced-out Okrasa engine is producing about 105 horses, which is more than a fair jump over the original 40 hp it once produced.

 He's clearly learned a lot.
 His cars are beautiful motoring proof of that.
 After taking a long look at each machine, Jay and Christopher head out for a drive in the FF07.
 The gleaming machine stands out against the standard automobiles on the streets around Jay's garage.